3n0ugh/Web-Scraper-Book-Info/TO-DO.md

 ## TO-DO List

-- [ ] Grab the products links.
+- [ ] Grab the book links.

-- [ ] Go to the product links and, grab these datas:
+- [ ] Go to the book links and, grab these datas:

   - [ ] Book Title
   - [ ] Author